clarityam/ATEM_Tally_Control/README.md

        - (Line 37) #define previewLED 25 // Pinout for Green (Camera in Preview)
        - (Line 38) #define bothLED 0 // Pinout for Blue (Camera in Preview & Program)
        - (Line 39) #define programLED 26 // Pinout for Red (Camera in Program)
+* At the top of the IDE, click the Arrow once finished (Upload) and allow some time for the project to compile and transfer
+   - Optional but Recommended: Set "Erase All Flash Before Sketch Upload" to 'Enabled' (Tools -> Erase All Flash Before Sketch Upload)